TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 <a id="environment"></a>
 ## Environment
-The Environment page provides detailed configurations for Spark environment including JVM, SparkContext and SparkSession.
+The Environment page provides detailed configurations for Spark environment including JVM, SparkContext, and SparkSession.

 <a id="executors"></a>
 ## Executors